jameschen256/Ecommerce_Rec_Model/README.md

 ## Overview

-The Jupyter Notebook `ALScodefin.ipynb` walks through the process of building and evaluating an Alternating Least Squares (ALS) machine learning model for e-commerce recommendations.
+The Jupyter Notebook `RecommendationModel.ipynb` walks through the process of building and evaluating an Alternating Least Squares (ALS) machine learning model for e-commerce recommendations.

 ## Prerequisites